jdyeakel/jdyeakel.github.io/teaching/advtopicsecoevo/syntheses.md

     2. Sentences should be grammatically correct, clear, and concise.
 Because there are so few sentences for each topic, each one has to be well-constructed and focused.
     3. You must include a **Literature Cited** section at the bottom of each Synthesis.
 Use the format detailed by the journal [Evolution](https://onlinelibrary.wiley.com/page/journal/15585646/homepage/forauthors.html#4)
     4. Turn in Syntheses ***in PDF form*** in Canvas ***before class on the due date***
+    5. If the assignment covers two topics, follow the above structure for each topic individually (as illustrated below)...

 ## What is the point of Syntheses?